 I’m an international student living outside of the US.
 Do I qualify for a student visa?

-Since the Kelley Direct programs are online programs, students attending our programs do not qualify to move to the US on an F-1 visa.
+Since the Kelley Direct Online MBA Program is an online program, students attending our programs do not qualify to move to the US on an F-1 visa.
 However, students who are living abroad will be able to get an I-20 to enter the US for their MBA Kelley On Campus and Kelley On Location experiences.

 I’m an international applicant living abroad.
 Am I required to attend the live class sessions?